abozhchenko/docker_LEMP/README.md

 This project was created as part of the DevOps_15802 training course

 ## Aim of the project
-You need to run the site from this [repository](https://github.com/mentorchita/Blood-Bank-Management-System) using Docker Compose
+You need to run the site from this [repository](https://github.com/mentorchita/Blood-Bank-Management-System) using [Docker Compose](https://docs.docker.com/compose/gettingstarted)

+## Technologies used
+- Frontend:  NGINX, phpMyAdmin
+- Backend: PHP, MariaDB

 ## Installation
 1. Clone this repository to localhost: